Maternal health program

 A doula helps you prepare for birth by providing physical and emotional support to you before, during and just after birth.
 They can talk to the doctors for you about your birth plan, make you feel comfortable during labor, offer breastfeeding support, and more.

-Infants and children under age 9 can receive a car seat or booster at no additional cost.4 Children aged 9 or older who are unable to pass Minnesota’s Child Passenger Safety Law (5-step test) due to their size remain eligible for the car seat program.
+Infants and children under age 9 can receive a car seat and booster at no cost to you.3 Children aged 9 or older who are unable to pass Minnesota’s Child Passenger Safety Law (5-point test) due to their size remain eligible for the car seat program.

 When you join Healthy Rewards, you and your family can earn rewards when you complete certain preventive screenings and healthy activities.
 This includes prenatal, postpartum and well-child visits.